Click here to view the Trafford Safeguarding Adults Review Protocol Flowchart

 2. Raising a Safeguarding Adults Review

-TSSB has a protocol, based on national guidance, which sets out the criteria for holding a SAR.
-The Safeguarding Adults Review Panel considers referrals for SARs and makes recommendations to the independent chair of the TSSB on whether a SAR should be held or if other steps can be taken to respond to the issues that a case has raised.
+TSSP has a protocol, based on national guidance, which sets out the criteria for holding a SAR.
+The Safeguarding Adults Review Panel considers referrals for SARs and makes recommendations to the independent chair of the TSSP on whether a SAR should be held or if other steps can be taken to respond to the issues that a case has raised.

-Anyone can make a referral to the Safeguarding Adults Review Panel by contacting the Safeguarding Adults Board Manager.
+Anyone can make a referral to the Safeguarding Adults Review Panel by contacting the Safeguarding Adults Partnership Manager.

 3. How is a Safeguarding Adults Review carried out?